Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 • be concessional in character and contains a grant element of at least 25 per cent.

-Other loans cover official loans, other than export credits, that do not qualify as ODA, either as they are not for developmental purposes or are insufficiently concessional.
-Those DAC Members that make loans, and so hold official debt, notify data on outstanding amounts on these loans to OECD annually under the Creditor Reporting System.
-If any creditor does not provide adequate data on outstanding debt, an estimate is made by the Secretariat based on the annual net flow data reported under the DAC reporting system.
+Other loans cover official loans other than export credits that do not qualify as ODA, either as they are not for developmental purposes or are insufficiently concessional.
+Those DAC Members that provide loans, and so hold official debt, notify data on outstanding amounts on these loans to OECD annually under the Creditor Reporting System.

 Represents the sum of Lines 7 and 8.

-Line 7.
-Multilateral loans, IMF [Previously known Line 07_o/w: IMF]
+Line 07__o/w IMF [Previously known as Multilateral loans, IMF]

-The data cover total outstanding IMF credit and loans as at the end of the reference period.
-Outstanding IMF credit and loans outstanding—representing the sum of (1) the use of IMF credit within the General Resources Account and (2) outstanding loans under the Structural Adjustment Facility (SAF), the Poverty Reduction and Growth Facility (PRGF) and the Trust Fund—are denominated in Special Drawing Rights (SDRs) and are converted to US dollars using the end-period exchange rate.
+The data cover total outstanding loans and other liabilities to the IMF as at the end of the reference period.
+Outstanding IMF credit and loans outstanding—representing the sum of (1) the use of IMF credit within the General Resources Account, (2) outstanding loans under the Structural Adjustment Facility (SAF), the Poverty Reduction and Growth Facility (PRGF) and the Trust Fund, and (3) arrears of interest (if applicable)—are denominated in Special Drawing Rights (SDRs) and are converted to US dollars using the end-period exchange rate.
 The data are sourced from IMF records.
-Data on total IMF credit and loans are also disseminated in the IMF’s statistical publication, International Financial Statistics Click here and on the IMF"s website Click here
+Data on total IMF credit and loans are also disseminated in the IMF’s statistical publication, International Financial Statistics Click here and on the IMF website Click here

 The data are sourced from the African Development Bank, Asian Development Bank, and Inter-American Development, and IBRD loans and IDA credits from the World Bank.